ekataglobal/solrcloud_manager/README.md

 Assumes Solr >= 4.8.
 Specifically, the ADDREPLICA collections API command was added in 4.8.
 Earlier cluster versions may work if you don't need to add replicas, but this is untested.

 Requires Scala & SBT.
-Installing sbt-extras will handle getting these for you: https://github.com/paulp/sbt-extras
+Installing sbt-extras will handle getting and managing these for you: https://github.com/paulp/sbt-extras

 Basic commandline usage:
 =======================